fg6/forACT/README.md

 	$ cd /full/path/to/destdir
 	$ ./mypipeline.sh align
+	Check if alignment ran smoothly and with no errors:
+	$ ./mypipeline.sh check

+	If everything run smoothly then prepare the files for ACT:
 	$ ./mypipeline.sh prepfiles

-#### Step 3: check if everything ran smoothly and with no errors:

-	$ ./mypipeline.sh check

-If everything run smoothly the newly created files will be in /full/path/to/destdir/whole_10000/unique/ folder.
+	If no errors, the newly created files will be in /full/path/to/destdir/whole_10000/unique/ folder.

+#### Step 3: write a report of the assemblies and alignments, and possible misassemblies/re-arrengements:

+	$ ./mypipeline.sh report

 #### Step 4: Launch ACT
-If Step 2 and 3 gave no errors, then launch ACT:
+If Step 1 and 2 gave no errors, then launch ACT:

-	$ /full/path/to/your/forACT/utils/myscripts/launch_act.sh /full/path/to/destdir/ref/ref.fasta /full/path/to/destdir//whole_10000/unique/foract.al /full/path/to/destdir/whole_10000/unique/foract.fasta

-#### Step 5: write a report of the assemblies and alignments:
+	$ ./mypipeline.sh act
+	To view this project compared to another assembly:

-	$ ./mypipeline.sh report
+	$ ./mypipeline.sh act_compare full/path/to/folder/forACT/other/assembly
+Please note this only works if for the other assembly forACT has been run with the same reference and same shred/noise/minid parameters

+#### Step 5: Launch ACT for genome size > 2.1 GB
 *** Warning ***

-ACT cannot handle genome size > 2.1 GB, for genome of this size run instead single chromosome at a time in ACT:  in progress
+ACT cannot handle genome size > 2.1 GB, for genome of this size run instead single chromosome at a time in ACT:
+	List possible chromosomes to view:
+	$ ./mypipeline.sh act_select list
+	View up to 5 chromosomes:
+	$ ./mypipeline.sh act_select chr1 chr2 ...

+	To view this project compared to another assembly (up to 5 chromosomes):
+	$ ./mypipeline.sh act_select_compare full/path/to/folder/forACT/other/assembly  chr1 chr2 ...
+Please note this only works if for the other assembly forACT has been run with the same reference and same shred/noise/minid parameters